Umuzi-org/tech-department/content/topics/dotenv-module/_index.md

 ## What is an environment variable?

-An [environment variable](https://en.wikipedia.org/wiki/Environment_variable) is a variable whose value is set outside the program, typically through functionality built into the operating system or microservice.
+An [environment variable](https://en.wikipedia.org/wiki/Environment_variable) is a variable whose value is set outside the program, typically through functionality built into the operating system or [container](https://www.docker.com/resources/what-container).
 An environment variable is made up of a name/value pair, and any number may be created and available for reference at a point in time.

+For a more in-depth description of environmental variables, take a look at this: {{% contentlink "topics/linux/os-environmental-variables/" %}}

 ```
 //example